Premier’s Priority to Reduce Domestic Violence Reoffending

-- Corrective Services is delivering the EQUIPS Domestic Abuse Program suite, which has four discrete programs named ‘Foundation’, ‘Aggression’, ‘Addiction’ and ‘Domestic Abuse’.
+- Corrective Services delivers the EQUIPS Domestic Abuse Program (DAP) suite to eligible offenders.
+The suite is comprised of four programs: ‘Foundation’, ‘Aggression’, ‘Addiction’ and ‘Domestic and Family Violence’.
 The programs target criminogenic factors contributing to an offender’s behaviour with a view to rehabilitation.

 - Remand DV is a voluntary pilot intervention assisting inmates on remand to understand their legal circumstances specific to domestic violence and to provide them with knowledge and skills for healthier relationships.
 Importantly, the interventions do not require participants to admit guilt or take responsibility for the charges for which they are currently on remand.